1

 In July 2020, the Water Quality Control Commission adopted the department's proposed PFAS Narrative Policy, Policy 20-1.

 The PFAS Narrative Policy describes how the department will regulate these chemicals in Colorado lakes, streams, and other waters.
-Here is a summary.
-This includes monitoring for the chemicals and setting limits for discharge permits.
-We have begun this process and will update the list of permits and permit certifications with current and proposed PFAs monitoring and limits periodically.
-Guidance for permittees can be found on the PFAS Resources page.
+For more information, please review the department’s Policy 20-1 fact sheet, which includes monitoring for these chemicals and setting limits for discharge permits.
+The department has started the process of monitoring and setting limits for discharge permits, and we will periodically update the list of permits and permit certifications with current and proposed PFAS monitoring and limits.

 With EPA provided funding, we partnered with Colorado Parks and Wildlife to learn more about the levels of PFAS in fish in six Colorado waterbodies.
 These waterbodies will be tested throughout the summer of 2023.